 Sage Community Fund

 This fund has a focus on projects related to local employment, children and young people and ICT skills development.
-A maximum grant of £2,500 is available to community groups from Greater Manchester.

 Other companies which may also run grant schemes are: